 Background noise is a reality of modern living.
 From the buzz of your refrigerator’s compressor to the low hiss of your water heater, we hear many sounds around the home.
-We become so familiar with these household noises that for many of us, a new or different noise from an appliance is our first sign that something’s going wrong.
-This is especially true when it comes to your heating and air conditioning systems!
-In this article, we’ll look at four common furnace noises and what they might mean for the health of your heating system.
-Remember that the only way to be sure of your furnace’s issue is to book an expert inspection.
-These tips should help point you in the right direction and help you describe the issue to your HVAC professional and decide if furnace repair is needed.
+We become so familiar with these household noises that a new or different noise from an appliance is the first sign that something’s going wrong for many of us.
+This is especially true regarding your heating and air conditioning systems!
+In this article, we’ll look at four everyday furnace noises and what they might mean for the health of your heating system.
+Remember that the only way to ensure your furnace’s issue is to book an expert inspection.
+These tips should help point you in the right direction and help you describe the problem to your HVAC professional, and decide if furnace repair is needed.

 Furnace Makes a Whistling Sound

 One of the most common unpleasant furnace noises is a whistling sound.
-Whistling furnaces can be shrill and may be quite loud or fairly subtle depending on the type of furnace and the nature of the issue itself.
+Whistling furnaces can be shrill and be pretty loud or fairly subtle, depending on the type of furnace and the nature of the issue itself.

 First, try to identify roughly where the sound is coming from.
-If you hear whistling in one room but not in any others, it may actually be a blockage or air leak in your air ducts or a partially closed air vent rather than an issue with the furnace itself.
-Sometimes, if a new furnace fan or furnace has been installed recently, the volume and velocity of the air being blown through your home’s air ducts will increase.
-Normally this isn’t an issue, but in some cases, the increased air pressure can expose gaps in your home’s ducts and create a whistling sound.
+For example, if you hear whistling in one room but not in others, it may be a blockage or air leak in your air ducts or a partially closed air vent rather than an issue with the furnace itself.
+Sometimes, if a new furnace fan or furnace has been installed recently, the volume and velocity of the air blowing through your home’s air ducts will increase.
+Usually, this isn’t an issue, but in some cases, the increased air pressure can expose gaps in your home’s vents and create a whistling sound.

 Problems With The Blower

-The blower itself could have a mechanical issue causing squeaking or whistling sounds, as well.
+The blower could also have a mechanical issue causing squeaking or whistling sounds.

 Furnace Makes a Loud Buzzing or Humming Noise

-While all furnaces generate some ambient noise, most of the time, furnaces run quiet enough that it is not disruptive.
-Especially loud buzzing or humming, either when the furnace starts up or throughout its operation, can indicate various mechanical or electrical problems.
+While all furnaces generate some ambient noise, they run quiet enough not to be disruptive most of the time.
+However, loud buzzing or humming can indicate various mechanical or electrical problems, either when the furnace starts up or throughout its operation.
 The main culprit would be an issue with your blower fan motor.
 If the sound is loudest during startup, this is very likely the reason.
-The fan motor itself may be dying, or the electrical components powering the fan may be worn out or faulty.
+The fan motor may die, or the electrical components powering the fan may be worn out or faulty.

-Replacing electrical components like a capacitor or transformer is fairly affordable.
-A service technician can quickly diagnose and replace the faulty component, often on the first visit.
-Replacing a blower fan is a more involved job that requires removing the existing fan and rewiring the replacement.
+Replacing electrical components like a capacitor or transformer is relatively easy.
+A service technician can quickly diagnose and replace faulty parts on the first visit.
+On the other hand, replacing a blower fan is a more active job that requires removing the existing fan and rewiring the replacement.

 Furnace Makes a Banging or Booming Noise

-Sometimes it’s hard to tell if a furnace is running louder than it ought to.
+Sometimes it’s hard to tell if a furnace is running louder than it should.
 If your furnace is making banging or booming noises, you’ll probably figure out pretty quickly that something’s wrong!

 One cause for banging and booming furnace noises concerns your home’s air ducts.
-Just like whistling ducts, air pressure problems may be the cause of banging noises in your home.
+Like whistling ducts, air pressure problems may cause banging noises in your home.
 If your air ducts are undersized for the furnace or you have a clogged filter, the air pressure may be too extreme and cause the metal ducts to expand and contract, causing occasional loud bangs as the metal pops in and out of place.
 This is an annoying problem and may reduce the longevity of your system.
 Still, it’s not particularly dangerous to you or your family.

 Other Causes Of Furnace Noises

 The second cause for banging or booming noises is more dangerous.
 If the noise source is the furnace itself and the noise occurs when the system starts (or shortly after), it may be called a delayed gas ignition.
-Delayed gas ignitions occur when the gas to air ratio is poor (either too much gas or too much air in the mix) or the ignition is otherwise delayed by a faulty, worn out, or dirty component.
+Delayed gas ignitions happen when the gas-to-air ratio is poor (either too much gas or too much air in the mix) or the ignition is otherwise delayed by a faulty, worn-out, or dirty component.
 Delayed gas ignitions can be dangerous for you and your furnace.

-Essentially, each banging noise from your furnace is the result of an explosion.
-This is because the gas cannot ignite until the gas to air ratio is within a certain range.
+Essentially, each banging noise from your furnace results from an explosion.
+The gas cannot ignite until the gas-to-air ratio is within a specific range.
 A delayed ignition means that gas has had time to build up.
 Once it finally ignites, the excess gas burns very quickly, causing a small explosion.
 It’s like when you light a grill after the propane has been running for a few seconds.

 Delayed gas ignitions risk damaging your heat exchanger, which can be very costly to repair or replace.
-Anything to do with gas flow issues is a safety risk and must be dealt with immediately!
-Fortunately, you can avoid encountering these issues (and save yourself a big repair bill) by scheduling annual furnace maintenance appointments.
-Our annual maintenance plan is an affordable way to extend your HVAC systems’ lifespan and prevent potentially dangerous issues like delayed gas ignitions from occurring.
+In addition, anything to do with gas flow issues is a safety risk and must be dealt with immediately!
+Fortunately, you can avoid these issues (and save yourself an enormous repair bill) by scheduling annual furnace maintenance appointments.
+Our annual maintenance plan will extend your HVAC system’s lifespan and prevent potentially dangerous issues like delayed gas ignitions.

 Furnace Makes a Gurgling, Dripping, or Splashing Noise

-This one might seem counter-intuitive.
-How can a fiery gas furnace be making watery noises?
-In most cases, these sorts of noises come from newer, high-efficiency furnaces.
-The way high-efficiency furnaces vent exhaust fumes may produce condensation from moisture in the air that must be drained.
+This one might seem counterintuitive.
+How can a fiery gas furnace make watery noises?
+In most cases, these noises come from newer, high-efficiency furnaces.
+The high-efficiency furnaces vent exhaust fumes may produce condensation from moisture in the air that must be drained.
 When there’s an issue in draining this condensation, it may cause gurgling, dripping, or other watery sounds.
 Usually, these noises are easy enough to sort out.
 A full or clogged drain pan or a blockage in the drainpipe itself may be the culprit.

 If you hear water sounds coming from vents or air ducts instead of the furnace itself, this could indicate a more serious moisture problem in your home.
-Be sure to get the issue inspected immediately, as moisture can cause severe issues like widespread mold growth or even structural damage to your home.
+Inspect the issue immediately, as moisture can cause severe issues like widespread mold growth or even structural damage to your home.